o-biotech/public-web-docs/docs/tutorials/raspberrypi-dht11.md

 ## Connecting Raspberry Pi/DHT11, Node Red, and Power BI with OpenBiotech

-For many, the Internet of Things (IoT) can seem like a difficult challenge, especially thinking through getting an end-to-end IoT Solution out the door (or stood up for the first time).
-In this post, we'll take you step-by-step through the process of setting up your own personal temperature sensor with OpenBiotech.
+In this tutorial, we'll take you step-by-step through the process of setting up your own personal temperature sensor with OpenBiotech.
 Here's a look at what we'll do:

 - Configure and set up a Raspberry Pi
 - Connect a temperature sensor